ctron/package-drone/README.md

 Also if you start a thing like this, it should somehow be extensible, since the next thing I would like to see it creating APT and YUM repositories.

-Warning: This project is as its early stages.
-Try it out, find it useful or wait until it is stable enough to work for you.

 Also see the wiki for more information: https://github.com/ctron/package-drone/wiki

 Intended use cases